OctopusDeploy/blog/blog/2018-08/workers-performance.md

 So, in this case, I got a nice 63.21% reduction, but the payoff for the cost of calculating the diff would have been better if the two packages had turned out more similar (interestingly, the packages were Octopus Server versions 2018.7.7 and 2018.7.8, so I had expected them to be more similar - just shows how much work we cram into each version)

 There's also the option for tentacles to acquire packages directly, rather than ever having the package on the server.
-We're adding new features to allow multiple packages per step, so we're revamping how that looks in the UI, but for this test, I set the variable `Octopus.Action.Package.DownloadOnTentacle`.
+We're adding new features to allow multiple packages per step, so we're revamping how that looks in the UI, but for this test, I set the [Octopus System Variable](/docs/deployment-process/variables/system-variables.md) `Octopus.Action.Package.DownloadOnTentacle`.
 And with that set, our Octopus Server does very little at all (graphs on the right above) it's just the cost of asking the Worker if it’s finished and writing the logs.

 ## Case 3: An Azure Web App deploy